ankilab/AirwaySymptomDetection/README.md

 Aditionally, the repository provides code for training an autoencoder architecture (`neural_networks`) for converting from microphone-acoustic to mechano-acoustic Mel-spectrograms.

-## Genetic algorithm
+## Evolutionary optimization for wearable deployment

 We provide code to run a genetic algorithm (`neural_networks/GeneticAlgorithm`) to optimize and find a low-size, accurate deep neural network architecture.

-## Evaluate Genetic Algorithm model's performance on more unseen data
+## Genetic Algorithm model's performance on unseen data andlearning capabilities

 In `analysis`, you find two Jupyter notebooks for evaluating the Objective 2 model, which was determined using the Genetic Algorithm.